-This is one easy, proven way to add fringe without necessarily trimming your hair.
+This is one easy, proven way to add fringe without trimming your hair.
 For natural bangs, get a hairpiece that compliments your hair texture and color.
-Part your hair down at the middle, tease the base, and hold them with hairspray.
+Next, part your hair down at the middle, tease the base, and hold them with hairspray.
 Finally, brush your natural hair to mix the bangs with the rest of your mane.

 15. Thick and Blunt

 This heavy bang is suitable for thick hair and gives an oval face a thinner look.
 The contrast between the straight bangs and the curly bob is so visible.
-The style also covers the brows in most excitingly way.
+The style also covers the brows in the most exciting way.

 16. Thick, Mid Length Bangs

 These are the universal style that looks excellent in almost all face types.
-All you need to do to get a gorgeous look is mess them using your fingers to separate them.
-The bangs don’t taper to the sides, and this makes them jauntier and hard to conceal.
+All you need to do is mess them using your fingers to separate them to get a gorgeous look.
+The bangs don’t taper to the sides, making them jauntier and hard to conceal.

 17. Classic Side Swept Curtain Bangs

 Do you remember those days when side swept bangs were like a rite of passage?
-Well, one unusual thing was that it was hard for them to slick down in stay in place.
+One unusual thing was that it was hard for them to slick down and stay in place.
 That is what makes them so appealing.
-An unfussy texture augmented with polishing part is sure to get this style right.
+An unfussy texture augmented with a polishing part is sure to get this style right.

 18. Long Airy Curtain Bangs

-If you have a fine hair, an airy curtain bang will appear purposeful rather than endemic.
+An airy curtain bang will appear purposeful rather than endemic if you have fine hair.
 However, you will want to make them more controlled, though.
-Sweeping a flat iron over the manes aids the trimmings remain flat against your forehead.
+Sweeping a flat iron over the manes aids the trimmings to remain flat against your forehead.

 19. Short and Precise

-Subtle bangs make pixie haircut look more gamine and ingenue.
-They also make round faces appear slim, and a smaller forehead appear longer.
-For a gorgeous look, tell your hairdresser to trim your bangs three inches back from the brows.
+Subtle bangs make pixie haircuts look more gamine and ingenue.
+They also make round faces appear slim, and a smaller forehead appears longer.
+Tell your hairdresser to trim your bangs three inches back from the brows for a gorgeous look.

 20. Dynamic Long Shaggy Cut

-Bangs that extend to the right corners of your eyes highlighting your cheekbones look flattery to round and oval-shaped faces.
-To achieve this look, center part them and use a flat iron to flick out the trimmings.
-By doing so, the fringe assumes a cool and a loose look.
+Bangs that extend to the right corners of your eyes, highlighting your cheekbones, look flattery to round and oval-shaped faces.
+To achieve this look, center parts them and use a flat iron to flick out the trimmings.
+By doing so, the fringe assumes a relaxed and loose look.